A Guide to Futures Market Expiration Dates

 A futures contract is an agreement between the buyer and seller of the contract to exchange cash for a specific amount of the underlying product (commodity, stock, currency, etc).
 For example, if a trader buys a CME Crude Oil futures contract (CL) at $63, with a July expiry, the buyer is agreeing to buy 1,000 barrels of oil at a price of $63 a barrel when the contract expires in July.
 The seller is agreeing to give the buyer 1,000 barrels of oil at a price of $63 a barrel.

 Futures contracts are typically divided into several (usually four or more) expiry dates throughout the year.
 Each of the futures contracts is active (can be traded) for a specific amount of time.
 The contract then expires and cannot be traded anymore.
 The date upon which a futures contract expires is known as its expiration date.
-The expiration dates are fixed for each futures contract by the exchange that provides the market, such as the CME Group for example.
+Expiration dates are fixed for each futures contract by the exchange that provides the market, such as the ones owned by CME Group, for example.

 Additional Futures Expiration Dates

 Many other kinds of futures contracts expire on different dates, depending on the exchange that handles the contracts.
 Be aware of the expiration date for the specific contract you are trading; it will be stated in the contract language.